raspberrypilearning/cd-intermediate-unity-sushi/en/step_8.md

 The first part is how you access the public score variable you made in the Player class.
 It means find the "Player" object and get the "PlayerController" script.

-You access the score with the **dot operator** and add one to the score. `displayedScore.text` is the text that is displayed to the screen for the players score. **ToString()** just converts the score, which is a number, into a string so it can be displayed.
+You access the score with the **dot operator** and add one to the score. `displayedScore.text` is the text that is displayed to the screen for the players score. `ToString()` just converts the score, which is a number, into a string so it can be displayed.

 --- /collapse ---

 --- task ---
-Add a new **UI Text** element to your canvas and call it "WinOrLose".
+Add a new **UI Text** element to your canvas and call it 'WinOrLose'.
 Make the text style match your score's text style, then remove all the text from the text box.
-Change the width of the **Rect Transform** to `200`, and change the **x** and **y** position both the `0` to place it in the centre of the screen.
+Change the width of the **Rect Transform** to `200`, and change both the **x** and **y** position to `0`, to place it in the centre of the screen.
+--- /task ---

+--- task ---
+Change the colour and font size of the win or lose message to make it readable and then delete the Text in the inspector so it can't be seen until you set a message.
 --- /task ---

 Next you will update the "PlayerController" script so that it updates the "WinOrLose" text based on the player losing or winning your game.
 Since the code will be the same for losing and winning, you will create a **function** so that you don't have duplicate code.